WoltLab/docs.woltlab.com/pages/php/php_code-style.md

 ### Ternary Operator

-The ternary operator can be used for short conditioned assigments:
+The ternary operator can be used for short conditioned assignments:

 ```php
 <?php